Documentation Index

 When working with APIs that use OAuth2 or OpenID Connect, two settings are required for Try It! to work correctly:

-• Redirect URI - Set this in your OAuth provider to the format domain/oauth.
-For example: https://apidocs.document360.com/oauth.
+• Redirect URI - Set this in your OAuth provider to the API reference's OAuth callback URL: https://<your-knowledge-base-domain>/assets/apidocs-oauth-callback.html.

 • Silent renewal - Document360 automatically refreshes the authorization token in the background during active Try It! sessions, so users do not need to re-authenticate manually.